LoganFairbairn/MatLayer/README.md

 Download the latest version from the releases - https://github.com/LoganFairbairn/matlay/releases

+...or use the green code button to download the development version which may have new features and fixes, but can be less stable.

 -----

 MatLay is a free add-on for Blender that drastically speeds up the material workflow by replacing the material node workflow in Blender with a layer stack workflow, in addition to offering automation for common mesh map baking, and file handling.